 He handed him the bucket he'd placed by the bed just in case of such a scenario; Sherlock, still drug-fogged, looked up at him through his rampant curls.
 "Not throwing up in'bucket," he slurred, as if John had just instructed him to lick a toilet bowl.

-"You can throw up in a bucket until you can walk in a straight line.
-Told you, Sherlock, you're not wandering around the flat while you're drugged up.
-Besides, the bucket's a lot cleaner than the toilet - okay, there we go."
+"Yes, you are.
+You're not wandering around the flat while you're drugged up.
+Besides, this is a lot cleaner than the toilet - okay."

 Sherlock had just thrown up in the bucket.
 John left him holding onto it with both hands while he went to the adjoining bathroom and found some tissues.
-He returned to find Sherlock going through a second round of vomiting.
+He returned to find Sherlock going through a second round.

-"Yeah, not pleasant," he said calmly.
+"Yeah, not pleasant," he said.
 "Take it easy."
 He handed him the tissues.
 When Sherlock hesitated, as if trying to think why on earth he'd need tissues, John wiped his nose and mouth for him.
 "If you're done, give me that and lie down again," he said.
-"The last thing you want is to sleep next to a bucket of vomit.
+"The last thing you want is to sleep next to your own vomit.
 I'll bring you some water."

 Sherlock relinquished the bucket and lay down obediently enough; John went to the bathroom to take care of it.
-When he brought the glass of water and the newly washed and disinfected bucket back, he assumed that Sherlock was asleep.
-As he went quietly for the door-handle, though, Sherlock spoke again.
+When he brought the glass of water and the newly washed and disinfected bucket back, Sherlock seemed to have dozed off.
+As he went quietly for the door-handle, though, he spoke again.

 John frowned and turned to face him.
 Of all the things he could have anticipated Sherlock was about to say, 'Mycroft' wouldn't have been one of them.
 "What about him?" he asked.
 "Do you want me to call him?"